-The offering Common units offered 507,228 common units.
-Common units to be outstanding after this offering 50,399,949 common units, which excludes up to 10,937,500 common units that could be issued in exchange for 10,937,500 Series C units(1) and up to 8,329,679 common units that could be issued upon the conversion of all of our Series F convertible units(2).
-Common unit distributions Cash distributions are made on our common units on a quarterly basis.
-Our current quarterly distribution rate is \$0.70 per common unit, or \$2.80 per common unit on an annualized basis, based on the last quarterly distribution paid by us.
+Common units to be outstanding

+after this offering......
+Up to 58,725,628 common units, which excludes 10,937,500 common units that could be issued in exchange for 10,937,500 Series C units(1).

+Common unit distributions.....
+Cash distributions are made on our common units on a quarterly basis.
+As of the date of this prospectus supplement, our quarterly distribution rate was \$0.70 per common unit, or \$2.80 per common unit on an annualized basis, based on the last quarterly distribution paid by us.
 Cash distributions on our common units are generally paid before the end of the second month following March 31, June 30, September 30 and December 31.

-The first distribution payable to investors that acquire the units offered hereby will be declared and paid in the fourth quarter of 2003.
-New York Stock Exchange symbol for the common units "GTM".
+New York Stock Exchange symbol for the common units.....
+"GTM"